Siarkowy/com.valvesoftware.Steam.CompatibilityTool.WineASIO/README.md

 At this point, run Rocksmith 2014 from Steam as usual.

 You might need to do it twice in case of fresh install, or after deleting the game prefix.
-Let Proton regenerate the prefix.

-## Debugging
+## How to Debug

+Refer to [Flatpak App Debugging guide](https://docs.flatpak.org/en/latest/debugging.html) for general overview.

 Enable debug logging with `make`.